HTTP Stream API

 }'

-In the above instance The data element is an array containing individual messages.
-Each message is represented as an array, contains values in the order they were described in the schema.
-If a message in this particular batch contains a null or empty value, it will be replaced with the "default" value if one is declared.
+The data element above is an array containing individual messages.
+Each message is represented as an array, containing values in the order they were described in the schema.
+If a message in this particular batch contains a null or empty value, it will be replaced with the default value if one is declared.